Algebras with a negation map: Metatangible triples and their systems

-We have located all of the main examples of meta-tangible $\tT$-systems, which mainly lie within the tropical framework.
-Recall that $\mathbf 2 = \one$ exactly when $\mathcal A$ is bipotent.
-In other words, characteristic~1 of the first kind gives the max-plus algebra, but it is not uniquely negated since $\tT = \tT^\circ$.
-The following result shows how meta-tangible $\tT$-systems naturally lead us to the other main tropical structures.
+In a cancelative unital semiring $\mathcal A$, $\mathbf 2 = \one$ precisely when $\mathcal A$ is idempotent.
+In other words, characteristic~1 of the first kind gives the max-plus algebra, but quasi-negatives are far from unique since $\tT = \tT^\circ$.
+The following result shows how metatangible systems naturally lead us to the other main tropical structures.
+The theorem is quite comprehensive, except for glossing over the exceptional systems.